TheTornAcls/Colossal-Cave/README.md

 The *.C files are the source files for the adventure program, and the files it uses.

-ADVENT.DOC will tell you what files you must have on a disk in order to run and to modify the program.
+ADVENT.TXT will tell you what files you must have on a disk in order to run and to modify the program.

 The *.TXX files provide the text you see on the screen when